bigdatagenomics/mango/docs/jupyterWidgets/usage.rst

 Jupyter Widget Usage
 ====================

-The Mango widgets are Jupyter widgets built on `pileup.js <https://github.com/hammerlab/pileup.js>`__ .
+The Mango widgets are Jupyter widgets built using `pileup.js <https://github.com/hammerlab/pileup.js>`__ .
 The widgets support visualizations for alignments, features, variants, and genotypes in a Jupyter Notebook.